 The interdisciplinary Master of Science degree program with a major in Statistics is administered by the Committee on Statistics.
 The program involves faculty and resources from the Department of Decision Information Systems and the Department of Mathematics.
 Areas of emphasis include applied statistics, mathematical statistics, statistical computing, statistical modeling, and statistical sampling and survey research.
-For details of this program, see the Graduate Catalog.
+For more information, see the Graduate Catalog.